-These risk factors are based on the risk indicators set out in the Commonwealth Guidance for reporting entities under the Modern Slavery Act and information published by the Walk Free Foundation (Global Slavery Index 2018), the International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2017) and the Australian Council of Superannuation Investors (Modern Slavery Risks, Rights & Responsibilities Report 2019).
+These risk factors are based on risk indicators set out in the Commonwealth Guidance for reporting entities under the Modern Slavery Act as well as information published by the Walk Free Foundation (Global Slavery Index 2022), the International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2022) and the Australian Council of Superannuation Investors (Modern Slavery Risks, Rights & Responsibilities Report 2022).

-Our risk assessment has identified that Sika Australia's operations and supply chains:
+Our risk assessment identified moderate risk factors within Sika's Australian operations and supply chains.
+These include: